sisrfeng/coc-wiki/Install-coc.nvim.md

 curl --fail -L https://github.com/neoclide/coc.nvim/archive/release.tar.gz|tar xzfv -
 ```

-## Checkout service state
+## Check service state

-To check to see if the coc service is running, use command `:checkhealth` in neovim (not supported by vim), the output looks like:
+To check and see if the coc service is running, use command `:checkhealth` in neovim (not supported by vim); the output looks like:

 <img width="344" alt="screen shot 2018-07-08 at 11 02 23 pm" src="https://user-images.githubusercontent.com/251450/42421117-001a81ee-8303-11e8-929a-91da4ac9feea.png">

-Use `g:coc_node_path` variable to specify node executable that start service of coc.nvim.
+Set `g:coc_node_path` variable to specify which `node` executable to start coc.nvim service from.

-Another useful command is `:CocInfo`, after service started, you can use it get some useful information about the service.
+Another useful command is `:CocInfo` — use it after the service has started to get some useful information on it.

-## Install extension for programming languages you use daily
+## Install extensions for programming languages you use daily

 For example, for generic web-development consider `:CocInstall coc-tsserver coc-json coc-html coc-css`